Today’s recipe comes just in time for summer because this Brussels Sprouts Slaw, is perfectly paired with your favorite summertime veggie burger!

 What You’ll Love About This Brussels Sprouts Slaw

 This vegan Brussels Sprouts Slaw is completely dairy-free and full of so much flavor, you’ll love every bite!
 It’s a perfect accompaniment to your summertime veggie burger BBQ.
 But you can also add it to some other tasty dishes.
 For example, it goes perfectly on veggie BBQ Meatball Sandwiches.
-I also added it to my Loaded Nachos.
+I also added it to my Jackfruit Nachos.
 And I have a recipe for some Vegan Street Tacos coming up soon that includes this Brussels Sprouts Slaw.
 See how adaptable it is?

 Brussels Sprouts are more than a pretty cole slaw.
 Brussels Sprouts are loaded with lots of nutrients and minerals including: